Skip to content

 6. Zero Trust & Code Quality

-Findings are prioritized (Critical / High / Medium / Low) and a fix-loop identical to the testing fix-loop runs.
-Deferred findings land in the backlog with full traceability.
+Findings are prioritised (H-N / M-N / L-N) and a fix-loop runs.
+Deferred findings land in the backlog with full traceability, each carrying Status: Backlog and a written reason in the Notes column.

 Artifact trail after a full run